syncfusion-content/blazor-docs/blazor/diagram/symbol-palette.md

 ### Default tooltip for symbols

-By default, the symbol's ID will be displayed as the tooltip for each symbol in the symbol palette.
+By default, the symbol's ID will be displayed as the tooltip for each symbol in the symbol palette when the tooltip property is not defined.
 The following image illustrate how the tooltip displays when mouse hovers over the symbols in symbol palette.

 ![Default Tooltip in symbol palette](images/defaulttooltip.png)